AllenCell/aics-ml-segmentation/docs/bb2.md

 **Curator** is used to prepare training data for **Trainer**.
 It really emphasizes the iterative part of the DL workflow we presented in the [paper](https://www.biorxiv.org/content/10.1101/491035v1).
 Namely, after having some preliminary segmentation results, you can improve the performance by training a deep learning model with curated segmentations in an iterative fashion.

+*Annotating images is a way to imcorporate human knowledge into training the deep learning based segmentation model.
+But, we never want to directly draw the segmentation manually.
+That could very time consuming and subjective.
+Instead, we want to draw areas to guide the model on whether the  automatic segmentation result is realiable or which segmentation (always from automatic algorithms) to use in different areas.*

 ![segmenter pic](./bb2_pic.png)

 There are three scenarios that the current version of **Curator** can handle.
 The same "curation" idea can be adapted based on the current scripts for your special needs.